Anne Anastasi: Family and education

 Anne Anastasi was born on December 19, 1908, in New York City to Anthony Anastasi and Theresa Gaudiosi Anastasi.
 Her father died when she was a baby, and his family did not remain in contact.
 She grew up with her mother, her mother's brother, and her grandmother.
 Theresa supported the family, eventually working for the Italian newspaper Il Progresso.
 Anne was homeschooled by her grandmother until sixth grade.
 After brief periods in public and preparatory schools, she entered Barnard College at age 15.
 Her interests in mathematics and psychology.
-She graduated from Barnard College with a bachelor's degree at age 20 in 1928, and completed a PhD at Columbia University in 1930.
+She graduated from Barnard College with a bachelor's degree in psychology at age 20 in 1928, and completed a PhD in psychology at Columbia University in 1930.

 Anastasi was hired by Harry Hollingworth to teach at Barnard, where she remained from 1930 to 1939.
 She worked at Queens College, City University of New York from 1939 to 1947, becoming chair of the department.
 She worked at Fordham University from 1947 to 1979, serving as chair from 1968 to 1974.
 She retired as a full professor in 1979, and became a professor emerita.